zhaoshaojun/fastai/README.md

 # How to install
 Make sure you have python 3.6 and scikit-learn 0.22.
 After that, just git clone this repo, and install dependecies when you found they are missing.
 You do not have to install fastai.

+# Note to myself
+- part 1: video lesson 1 to video lesson 7
+- part 2: video lession 8 to video lesson 12

 Dec, 2019